-Unlawful possession, use or distribution of alcohol on seminary property or as any part of seminary activities, and any type of intoxication on or off college or seminary property is prohibited.
+- Unlawful use, possession, purchase, distribution, sale, or manufacture of a controlled substance (including marijuana), designer drug, or drug paraphernalia. - Unlawful possession, use, or distribution of alcohol on seminary property or as any part of seminary activities, and any type of intoxication on or off college or seminary property. - Violation of any published seminary policy, rule, or regulation or of any federal, state, or local law.